4.31 Appointment, Reappointment, Discipline and Dismissal of Full-Time Professional EmployeesSee version history

 I. Definitions of Contract Types

 B. Professional Term Contract: A contract awarded to a Professional employee at the volition of the College for an appointment of no more than twelve months to a position which has been so designated by the President, including all Professional appointments made on or after October 1, 2010, or to a position which is supported by a grant or other temporary source of funds.
 Credit toward an extendible contract will not be awarded an individual for service under one or more term contracts.

-C. Professional Extendible Contract: A contract issued prior to October 1, 2010 for all Professional employees (or issued after July 27, 2015 for all Counselors) extendible annually, designed to provide reasonable assurance of continuing employment except as stipulated in this policy.
+C. Professional Extendible Contract: A contract issued prior to October 1, 2010, for all Professional employees (or issued before July 27, 2015, for all Counselors) extendible annually, designed to provide reasonable assurance of continuing employment except as stipulated in this policy.

 II.
 Professional Appointment and Reappointment

 A. Professional Term Contracts

 The initial appointment of a Professional employee hired after October 1, 2010 (or for a Counselor hired after July 27, 2015) shall be for a period of no more than twelve months and will be made according to the procedure stated in Policy 4.02 Employment of Full-time Personnel.
 Generally, contracts are issued for a fiscal year.
 If warranted by special circumstances, contracts for periods up to 36 months may be issued at the discretion of the President.

 B. Professional Extendible Contracts

-A Professional extendible contract that was awarded prior to October 1, 2010 (or after July 27, 2015 for a Counselor) shall be extended annually, unless the Professional changes employment to a position for which a term contract is awarded or to a Classified position.
+A Professional extendible contract that was awarded prior to October 1, 2010 (or before July 27, 2015, for a Counselor) shall be extended annually unless the Professional changes employment to a position for which a term contract is awarded or to a Classified position.

 A. Non-Reappointment of Professional Short-Term Contracts